YesSeri/opera-docs/README.md

 Should I add a row for acts in pieces, so I can group the operas by act in the /composer/opera view?
 Adding it to the DB would be quite quick.

-Should I rewrite client in typescript?
-Might make things more clear, so I know exactly what does in and out of each function.
-Might avoid a few bugs, and remove the ugly checking for undefined that I have to use in some places, like the search for example.
-Could also be interesting to learn it.

 I might need to create more routes, if performance slows down, so that every single API route only queries exactly what it needs.
 Now the API queries for a few things it might not need.
 However so far performance is great so no need to worry as of yet.

 Another concern: It might be worth restructuring the site to use Redux.
 However, the problem then is, how much of the database would you put into the Redux?
 I am unsure how much data is okay for a web browser to handle.
 When the site is done I might have a maximum of 700 pieces, meaning that the page would have to read in a query containing an array with 700 items, and each item being an object containing 7 key value pairs + mod time and creation time.
 Is that to much?